-C. Pre-approved matters are called by the court at the time set for hearing.
-If there are no objections, and if the Probate Judge approves, the Order will be signed at that time.
-If someone appears at the hearing to object, or if the Probate Judge does not approve the petition, a new hearing date will be set and a copy of the minute order will be mailed to the moving party or attorney.
+B. Pre-approved matters are called by the court at the time set for hearing.
+If there are no objections, and if the assigned judicial officer approves, the order will be signed at that time.
+If a person with standing raises an objection at the hearing, or if the assigned judicial officer does not approve the petition, a new hearing date will be set and a copy of the minute order will be e-mailed to the petitioner or attorney.

-D. For all non-confidential matters, a copy of the Probate Examiner Notes is available upon request or can be retrieved by going to the Court's website, at www.fresno.courts.ca.gov.
+C. For all non-confidential matters, the Probate Examiner Notes are available on the Court's website, at www.fresno.courts.ca.gov/divisions/probate or upon request.

-E. If a matter is not pre-approved due to procedural irregularities or omissions, parties may submit to the Probate Filing Clerk additional documents to cure the irregularities or omissions, up to 24 hours before the hearing.
-Any additional documents received less than 24 hours before the hearing may not be considered by the court, and the matter may need to be continued.
-(Effective January 1, 2017; Rule 7.3 renumbered effective January 1, 2006; adopted as Rule 72 effective January 1, 2004) RULE 7.4 CONTINUANCES
+D. If a matter is not pre-approved due to procedural irregularities or omissions, parties may file additional documents to cure the irregularities or omissions up to two (2) court days before the hearing.
+Additional documents received after that timeframe may not be considered by the court and may require a continuance.
+(Effective January 1, 2023; Rule 7.3 renumbered effective January 1, 2006; adopted as Rule 72 effective January 1, 2004)

+RULE 7.4 CONTINUANCES